 General Assistance: cash or another form of assistance, excluding in-kind assistance, financed by State or local public funds as part of a program that provides assistance to cover living expenses or other basic needs intended to promote the health or well-being of recipients.
 In Missouri, this type of assistance was primarily provided under the former General Relief (GR) program, but can include local programs as well.

 Homeless individual: an individual who lacks a fixed and regular nighttime residence or an individual whose primary nighttime residence is:

 - a supervised shelter designed to provide temporary accommodations (such as a congregate shelter);

 - a halfway house or similar institution that provides temporary residence for individuals intended to be institutionalized;

 - a temporary accommodation in the residence of another individual lasting no longer than 90 days.
 After 90 days in the same residence, the living arrangement becomes permanent and the individual is not considered homeless.
-If the person is in another Food Stamp EU, base the determination of separate EU on how food is purchased and prepared and not on whether the person is considered homeless; or
+If the person is in another SNAP household, base the determination of separate household on how food is purchased and prepared and not on whether the person is considered homeless; or

 - a place not designed for, or ordinarily used, as a regular sleeping accommodation for people (a hallway, a bus station, a lobby, or similar places).